LuisW4A/TripleA/README.md

 ### Quick Notes
 * If you want to reset the configuration, just delete the config file that is stored ~/Library/Preferences/com.w4a.triplea.plist.
 * If you run the script, a log file is also created in the Logs Folder.
-* If you run the App, the log file will be in /Library/Logs folder.